 Boomer personal branding is really not optional . . . it’s mandatory, if you want to land the kinds of jobs you covet and deserve.

 Every job seeker benefits from personal branding, and the development process is the same for anyone, at any age.

 And think about this – age discrimination in job search most certainly exists.
-If you’re over 50, chances are that some of the job seekers competing against you will be younger . . . by perhaps as much as 20-25 years.
+If you’re over 50, chances are that some of the job seekers competing against you will be younger . . . perhaps by as much as 20-30 years.